 Very much so – I am fully vaccinated and was at the head of the queue.
-I would to experience some side effects since this told me that my immune system was responding and generating antibodies.
+I did experience some side effects and viewed as being a positive sign that my immune system was responding well and generating antibodies.

 FDA Briefing Document: Pfizer-BioNTech COVID-19 Vaccine (Page 41 details the 6 deaths during the trial’s reporting period, 4 of which received the placebo)